 Lydia Artymiw has succeeded in every facet of an important international career: as soloist with orchestra, in recital and chamber music, and in solo and chamber music recordings.
 She has appeared with over one hundred twenty orchestras throughout the United States, Canada, Europe, and the Far East.
 Her American orchestral appearances include the Boston Symphony, Cleveland Orchestra, Philadelphia Orchestra, New York Philharmonic, Minnesota Orchestra, and the Los Angeles Philharmonic at the Hollywood Bowl, as well as the American, Baltimore, Buffalo, Cincinnati, Columbus, Denver, Detroit, Florida, Kansas City, National, New Jersey, Pittsburgh, Rochester, San Francisco, Seattle, and St. Louis Symphonies, and the St. Paul and St. Luke’s Chamber Orchestras.
 She has performed with such conductors as Previn, Ozawa, Rattle, Zinman, Vänskä, Skrowaczewski, Levi, and Parrott.
 As a solo recitalist, she has performed in major venues in London, Berlin, Basel, Cologne, Hamburg, Düsseldorf, Rome, Milan, Paris, Taipei, Seoul, Zürich, New York (Carnegie Hall, Metropolitan Museum, Alice Tully Hall, the 92nd Street Y, Weill Hall, and Merkin Hall), Washington (Kennedy Center, Library of Congress, Renwick Gallery, and the Smithsonian), Chicago (Orchestra Hall), Philadelphia (Academy of Music and Kimmel Center), Minneapolis (Orchestra Hall), Los Angeles, and Boston (Symphony Hall, Gardner Museum).
 She has concertized throughout Europe (in Ireland, England, Scotland, France, Germany, Italy, Sardinia, Switzerland, Estonia, Finland, and Ukraine) as well as in Korea, Taiwan, New Zealand, Singapore, China, the Philippines, and Hong Kong.

 Artymiw’s festival appearances include Aspen, Bantry, Bard, Bellingham, Bravo!
-Colorado Vail, Caramoor, Chamber Music Northwest, Chautauqua, Eastern Shore Maryland, Grand Canyon, Hampden-Sydney, Hollywood Bowl, Maverick, Montreal, Mostly Mozart, Music Mountain, Newport, Salt Bay, Seattle, South Mountain, Tucson, Virginia Arts, and Marlboro (where she has returned several times as a “senior artist/participant since 1998).
-Artymiw has collaborated with the Guarneri String Quartet, the American, Borromeo, Miami, Orion, Shanghai, Tokyo, and Vermeer Quartets.
+Colorado Vail, Caramoor, Chamber Music Northwest, Chautauqua, Eastern Shore Maryland, Grand Canyon, Hampden-Sydney, Hollywood Bowl, Maverick, Montréal, Mostly Mozart, Music Mountain, Newport, Salt Bay, Seattle, South Mountain, Tucson, Virginia Arts, and Marlboro (where she has returned several times as a “senior artist/participant since 1998).
+Artymiw has collaborated with the Guarneri String Quartet, the Alexander, the American, Borromeo, Daedalus, Miami, Orion, Shanghai, Tokyo, and Vermeer Quartets.
 She has performed many recitals with some of the most distinguished musicians of our time including Yo-Yo Ma, Kim Kashkashian, Arnold Steinhardt, Michael Tree, Richard Stoltzman, John Aler, and Benita Valente, and she has toured numerous times with “Music From Marlboro“ groups throughout the US.
-Artymiw is a member of the Steinhardt-Artymiw-Eskin Trio (with violinist Arnold Steinhardt and cellist Jules Eskin).
+Artymiw was a member of the Steinhardt-Artymiw-Eskin Trio (with violinist Arnold Steinhardt and cellist Jules Eskin) for ten years.

 Since 1989, Lydia Artymiw has been on the faculty of the University of Minnesota in Minneapolis, which has honored her with the “Dean’s Medal" for Outstanding Professor in 2000, the Distinguished McKnight Professorship in 2001, and the "Excellence in Graduate Teaching Award" in 2015.
 She was the first performing artist at the University of Minnesota to receive all three of these awards.
-Artymiw’s studio (with 45 doctoral graduates) is one of the most prolific and successful at the University of Minnesota, and her students have attained international careers as performers and professors at universities and colleges throughout the US, Canada, and Asia.
-Her doctoral graduates include Jeri-Mae Astolfi (artist-in-residence, Piedmont College, GA), Yeonjoo Bae (University of Minnesota, Morris), Hyunsoo Cho and Minjeong Shin (Myongji University, Seoul, South Korea), Soohyun Cho (Kyungnam University, Masan, South Korea), Alejandro Cremaschi (University of Colorado at Boulder), Corey Hamm (University of British Columbia in Vancouver), Grace Huang (Cleveland Institute of Music in Ohio), Jikang Jung (Chongshin University, Seoul, South Korea), Young Kim (The College of St. Rose in Albany, New York), Matthew McCright and Loren Fishman (Carleton College in Northfield, Minnesota), Margaret McDonald (University of Colorado at Boulder), Tzu Ching Lin (National Taipei University, Taipei, Taiwan), Wonny Song (Artistic Director of the Orford Centre for the Arts, Canada starting in 2016, Lambda School, Montreal and first prize winner of the 2005 YCA international auditions), Maria Fernanda Trocan (Academy of Music, St. Francis in the Fields, Louisville, KY), and Christopher Brody (Assistant Professor of Theory at the Eastman School of Music, Rochester, NY), and Woobin Park (Washington College, MD).
-Other student successes include Andrew Staupe's (BM & MM), Assistant Professor, University of Utah, Salt Lake City, career as a concert pianist (andrewstaupe.com), Tyler Wottrich (BM), Assistant Professor of Collaborative Piano at the University of North Dakota, and Jennifer Needleman Muniz (BM), Indiana University at South Bend.
+Artymiw’s studio (with 48 doctoral graduates) is one of the most prolific and successful at the University of Minnesota, and her students have attained international careers as performers and professors at universities and colleges throughout the US, Canada, and Asia.
+Her doctoral graduates include Jeri-Mae Astolfi (artist-in-residence, Piedmont College, GA), Yeonjoo Bae (University of Minnesota, Morris), Hyunsoo Cho and Minjeong Shin (Myongji University, Seoul, South Korea), Soohyun Cho (Kyungnam University, Masan, South Korea), Alejandro Cremaschi (University of Colorado at Boulder), Corey Hamm (University of British Columbia in Vancouver), Grace Huang (Cleveland Institute of Music in Ohio), Jikang Jung (Chongshin University, Seoul, South Korea), Young Kim (The College of St. Rose in Albany, New York), Matthew McCright and Loren Fishman (Carleton College in Northfield, Minnesota), Margaret McDonald (University of Colorado at Boulder), Tzu Ching Lin (National Taipei University, Taipei, Taiwan), Wonny Song (Artistic Director of the Orford Centre for the Arts, Canada and Co-Director of the Lambda School, Montréal and first prize winner of the 2005 YCA international auditions), Maria Fernanda Trocan (Academy of Music, St. Francis in the Fields, Louisville, KY), and Christopher Brody (Assistant Professor of Theory at the University of Louisville), and Woobin Park (Washington College, MD).
+Other student successes include Andrew Staupe's (BM & MM), Assistant Professor, University of Utah, Salt Lake City, career as a concert pianist (andrewstaupe.com), Tyler Wottrich (BM), Assistant Professor of Collaborative Piano at North Dakota State University, and Jennifer Needleman Muniz (BM), Indiana University at South Bend.